Well-being teams now supporting Montague, Westisle students

 Meetings are taking place this week to plan for teams in the Bluefield, Colonel Gray, Souris, and Morell families of schools next year.
 Staff are also engaging with the French Language School Board to determine how best to meet the needs of all students.
 Once teams are in place at all Island schools over the next two years, they will be supported by provincial government funding of more than $5 million per year.

-More information on the teams is available at www.princeedwardisland.ca/en/information/education-early-learning-and-culture/student-well-being-teams.
+More information on the teams is available at Student Well-being Teamswww.princeedwardisland.ca/en/information/education-and-early-years/student-well-being-teams

 Education, Early Learning and Culture